luckstrike/cutout-photos/README.md

 - Would also be nice to choose what the main subject is (but this might be a future feature)

 Libraries to be Used:
+- rembg
+  - Remove the background of an image
 - opencv-python-headless
   - Image loading/saving, Gaussian blur, etc...
   - Using the headless version to avoid potential conflicts in the future